Fading Suns: Game system

 The Fading Suns engine uses a simple attribute and skill, level and classless, single d20-powered system, called the Victory Point System (VPS).
 The second edition of the game's rules solved many issues raised by the earlier rule book, while increasing the amount of data available.
 The current Revised Edition further updated and streamlined the VPS mechanics.

 While generally stereotypical in their template-like form, characters are easily personalized through either life path or points-buy systems.

 In 2000, an adaptation of the setting to the popular 3rd edition OGL system was also published - D20 Fading Suns.
 For several years, supplements carried rules for both systems.

 Holistic Design has released a LARP version of Fading Suns entitled Passion Play.

-A fourth edition of Fading Suns is in development, helmed by original writer Bill Bridges.
+Fading Suns: Pax Alexis is the fourth edition, helmed by original writer Bill Bridges and published by Ulisses Spiele in 2020 via Kickstarter.

 Authors

 Fading Suns was written by Andrew Greenberg and Bill Bridges, known for their involvement with the original Vampire: The Masquerade and Werewolf: The Apocalypse role-playing games both published by White Wolf Publishing.